 Operating Segment Information Effective January 1, 2011, NCR reorganized its businesses and the management thereof to a line of business model, changing from the previous functional geographic model.
 In order to align the Company's external reporting of its financial results with this organizational change, the Company modified its segment reporting.
-The Company manages and reports its businesses in the following five segments:
+The Company manages and reports its businesses in the following four segments:

 - Financial Services We offer solutions to enable customers in the financial services industry to reduce costs, generate new revenue streams and enhance customer loyalty.
 These solutions include a comprehensive line of ATM and payment processing hardware and software, and related installation, maintenance and managed and professional services.
 We also offer a complete line of printer consumables. - Retail Solutions We offer solutions to customers in the retail industry designed to improve selling productivity and checkout processes as well as increase service levels.
 These solutions primarily include retail-oriented technologies, such as point of sale terminals and bar-code scanners, as well as innovative self-service kiosks, such as self-checkout.
 We also offer installation, maintenance, and managed and professional services and a complete line of printer consumables. - Hospitality and Specialty Retail The former business of Radiant is managed and reported as a separate segment, Hospitality and Specialty Retail.
 Through this line of business, we offer technology solutions to customers in the hospitality, convenience, and specialty retail industries, serving businesses that range from a single store or restaurant to global chains and the world's largest sports stadiums.
-Our solutions include point of sale hardware and software solutions, installation, maintenance, and managed and professional services and a complete line of printer consumables. - Entertainment We offer solutions that provide the consumer the ability to rent or buy movies at their convenience

-- through self-service kiosks which we own and operate.
-This segment operates primarily in North America. - Emerging Industries We offer maintenance and managed and professional services for third-party computer hardware provided to select manufacturers, primarily in the telecommunications industry, who value and leverage our global service capability.
+Our solutions include point of sale hardware and software solutions, installation, maintenance, and managed and professional services and a complete line of printer consumables. - Emerging Industries We offer maintenance and managed and professional services for third-party computer hardware provided to select manufacturers, primarily in the telecommunications industry, who value and leverage our global service capability.
 Also included in our Emerging Industries segment are solutions designed to enhance the customer experience for the travel and gaming industries, including self-service kiosks, as well as related installation, maintenance, and managed and professional services.